-The Board has now discharged its final duties and wrote to the Minister for Education on the 11 March 2021 stating that the Board had reached a stage in the fulfilment of its statutory obligations that the Minister may wish to consider the appropriateness of commencing the consultation envisaged by section 3(3) of the Residential Institutions Redress Act 2002.
+The Board has now discharged its final duties and wrote to the Minister for Education on the 11th of March 2021 stating that the Board had reached a stage in the fulfilment of its statutory obligations so that the Minister may wish to consider the appropriateness of commencing the consultation envisaged by section 3(3) of the Residential Institutions Redress Act 2002.
 This relates to the consultation envisaged under the Act to enable the Minister for Education to reach a decision regarding the dissolution of the Board.

 The Board is working with a reduced staff of (currently) 4 civil servants.
-The Board would like to thank Ms. Sharon Moohan who acts as Solicitor to the Board and who has held the post of Acting Secretary to the Board from June 2020 until April 2021 and again from the 5^{th of} October 2021 to date.
-Ms. Moohan, along with Mr. Fintan Valentine S.C., continued to provide legal advice to the Board throughout 2021.
-Mr. Michael O'Beirne returned as Secretary to the Board on a part-time basis between April 2021 and October 2021.
-The Board would like to express its appreciation to Mr. O'Beirne for his commitment to the work of the Board during his tenure as Secretary and to express its gratitude to the staff for their ongoing efforts.
+The Board would like to thank Ms. Sharon Moohan who acts as Solicitor to the Board and who has held the post of Acting Secretary to the Board from June 2020 until April 2021 and again from the 5th of October 2021 to date.
+Ms. Moohan, along with Mr. Fintan Valentine S.C. and Mr. Daragh Troy B.L. continued to provide legal advice to the Board throughout 2022.